-Up to an aggregate total of shares, representing up to 25% of the shares owned by each securityholder who enters into a lock-up agreement with us.
-Such securities include vested and exercisable stock options as of the date of this prospectus, but exclude any unvested convertible securities, stock options, RSUs or other equity awards issued by us as of the date of this prospectus.
-Does not give effect to up to million shares available for sale under the first release window that may be sold during this second release window if not sold during the first release window.
+Up to an aggregate total of 44,151,160 shares, representing up to 25% of the shares owned by our securityholders.
+Such securities include vested and exercisable stock options as of the date of this prospectus, but exclude any unvested convertible securities, stock options, RSUs or other equity awards issued by us as of the date of this prospectus, and shares withheld in connection with the RSU Settlement.
+Does not give effect to up to 3,647,530 shares available for sale under the first release window that may be sold during this second release window if not sold during the first release window.